 So if you can develop a high-income skill is essentially like you moving from the employee to self-employed.

 Your Corporation determines what your value is.
-You’re essentially not in, you’re not getting what you might be getting market rate, but you’re not like in the marketplace per se because you’re not like freelancing.
+You’re essentially not in, you’re not getting what you might be getting market rate, but you’re not like in the marketplace per se because you’re not freelancing.
 Your corporation is what sets your hourly rate or your salary and the corporation decides what the work you do is worth to it.
 And it’s kind of like your only client.

 Dan Lok was saying the first thing you need to focus on when you are trying to build wealth is to develop high income skills and do that from freelancing.
 Because if you’re going to trade dollars for hours, you might as well one have control over it.
 So that’s where freelancing and having your own time comes in.
 You might as well get paid top dollar for it.

 If you have a high-income skill, no one can take that away from you.
 All the other things that I’m about to get into can fall apart.
-But your whole house could burn down, your business could go bankrupt, all your investments, you could just lose it all.
+Your whole house could burn down, your business could go bankrupt, all your investments, you could just lose it all.
 But if you have a high-income skill and that high income skills determined by the market place, not a specific corporation, you’ll always be able to make money and get back to where you started because you could generate income for yourself.

 2. Develop a scalable business.